medusa-project/active-medusa/README.md

 ### Requesting a Slug

-You can request that your new entity be given a particular slug before you save
+You can request that your new entity be given a particular slug in the repository before you save it:
-it:

     item = Item.new
-    item.requested_slug = 'cats'
+    item.requested_slug = 'kumquats'
     item.save!

-There is no guarantee, however, that the entity will actually get this slug.
+There is no guarantee, however, that the entity will actually receive this slug, and even if it doesn't, the save will succeed.

 ## Updating Entities